 The RTM applications provide more control to the CAISO Operator with the capability to adjust the Imbalance Energy requirements (via adjustments to the Load forecast), block commitment or Dispatch Instructions, or issue Exceptional Dispatches.
 This CAISO Operator input is necessary to address any unexpected system conditions that may occur in Real-Time.

-The RTM applications also provide the functionality to the CAISO Operator to switch the system or individual resources into a Contingency state under which Contingency Only Operating Reserves are dispatched optimally to address system contingencies.
-Contingency Only Operating Reserves are otherwise reserved and not dispatched by the RTM applications.
+The RTM applications also provide the functionality to the CAISO Operator to switch the system or individual resources into a Contingency state under which Contingency-Only Operating Reserves are dispatched optimally to address system contingencies.
+Contingency-Only Operating Reserves are otherwise reserved and not dispatched by the RTM applications.

 The CAISO Operator may augment or supplant the Dispatch Instructions generated by the RTM application with Exceptional Dispatches if necessary to address system conditions that are beyond the modeling capability of the RTM applications.

 The ISO market systems will validate Bids at transmission paths with zero rated TTC in both directions.
 The details of this procedure are provided in the BPM for Market Instruments.
-For System Resources which have registered a primary and alternate tie path in the Master File, and were awarded schedules in IFM/RUC on the primary tie, and the primary tie is rated zero in both directions in the real-time, the real-time systems will consider the award to be on the alternate tie for dispatch purposes.
+For System Resources that have registered a primary and alternate tie path in the Master File, and were awarded schedules in IFM/RUC on the primary tie, and the primary tie is rated zero in both directions in the real-time, the real-time systems will consider the award to be on the alternate tie for dispatch purposes.

 Unlike the IFM application, RDRR resources will not be selected for normal dispatch unless the CAISO Controlled Grid is in one or more of the following conditions as provided in the associated operating procedures (see CAISO public website):

-For system emergencies, including

-Transmission emergencies; and
+Under system emergencies, including Transmission emergencies; and

-Mitigating imminent or threatened operating reserve deficiencies
+Mitigating imminent or threatened operating reserve deficiencies; and

-For resolving local transmission and distribution system emergencies.
+Resolving local transmission and distribution system emergencies.

-In the event these conditions exist, the CAISO operator may choose to activate a software flag which will allow these resources to be dispatched.
+In the event these conditions exist, the CAISO operator may choose to activate a software flag that allows these resources to be dispatched.
 Likewise, after the condition has ended and conditions have stabilized, the operator will reset the flag which will prevent the resources from being dispatched, other than to their day-ahead awarded value.
 Day-ahead awarded values should be followed in either case.
 RDRRs with day-ahead schedules will not receive any RT dispatches until operational conditions exist such that the software flag is activated per condition above.
 Once activated, the RT dispatch instructions generated will include both DA and RT MW components through ADS per section 7.2.3.5 .

 RDRR resources have the option of discrete dispatch capability in the RTM application.
 Similar to a COG unit, the RDRR resource selecting the discrete dispatch option will be dispatched either to zero or to a specified MW quantity, and will be allowed to set the LMP if a portion of energy from the resource is needed to serve demand.
 Unlike a COG unit, the MW quantity is specified via the hourly Energy Bid.